 Trevor James has pointed out the frequency of such words as void, abyss, hole, missing, and extends their significance beyond Gee to ‘the tendency toward authoritarian conformity which characterises New Zealand society’, inseparable from the ‘puritanism’ that obsesses many New Zealand writers (London Magazine, 24, 11, 1985).
 Plumb is many things, including a puritan in the religious, secular, local and international senses of the word, and it is not the least of Gee’s achievements to have taken the traditional struggle with puritanism, a major element in the pattern of New Zealand literature, and enriched it by taking the opponent seriously, showing us the integrity, virtue and vitality of puritanism as well as its destructiveness, authoritarian repression and stultifying conformity.

 Maurice Gee is a multiple award-winning novelist.
 A Glorious Morning, Comrade (1976), Plumb (1979), and The Burning Boy (1991) each received prizes for Fiction at the New Zealand Book Awards in their corresponding years of publication.
-He has twice received the Esther Glen Award at the LIANZA Children's Book Awards, first in 1986 for Motherstone in 1986, and again in 1995 for The Fat Man.
+He has twice received the Esther Glen Award at the LIANZA Children's Book Awards, first in 1986 for Motherstone, and again in 1995 for The Fat Man.
 He has also received two first place awards at the Goodman Fielder Wattie Book Awards: for Plumb in 1979, and for Going West in 1993.

 He was the 1964 Robert Burns Fellow at the University of Otago in Dunedin.